The candidate needed a catchy slogan for his television ad. Something about the community he wanted to represent and how he'd unite it.

-Hugh Bailey of Gaithersburg, who is running for the Montgomery County Council, attended because he had never run for political office and had a lot to learn.
-During a lecture on field campaigning, he asked what he should do on Election Day.
+Hugh Bailey of Gaithersburg, who is running for the Montgomery County Council, attended because he had never run for political office before and had a lot to learn.
+During a lecture on field campaigning, he asked what he should be doing on Election Day.
 Should he knock on doors?
 Call supporters?
 Stop by the polls?

 Blodgett said Election Day is a time for two main things: visibility in the community and pumping up supporters who should be canvassing precincts and getting people to the polls.